Travel to Dakhla by road to kitesurf

 To withdraw or change money you wont have problems, all banks anywhere in Morocco makes it, including Dakhla.
 It also has a hospital and the service is pretty good and medical consultation is free.

 Dakhla is completly safe, people are incredibly friendly and you wont have problems of any kind, even overnight.
-From our point of view, it is unsafe in any large city in Morocco than any other town or Dakhla.
+From our point of view, you will feel more unsafe in any other large city in Morocco than Dakhla.